moryph/codebot/lessons/unit1/README.md

 agree to standardize on JavaScript in 2009, on a version called ECMAScript 5.

 ECMAScript 5.1 would be released in 2011, which caught JavaScript up with the standard at the time.
 This is the most implemented JavaScript version even today, and you can reliably program in it and have any browser be able to run it.
+In contrast newer versions often are not fully supported in browsers, though they are slowly catching up.

 The next release would be in 2015, with the release of ECMAScript 2015, followed by a similar release every year.
 We're going to be using mainly features of ECMAScript 2017, with some later ones brought in.
 There won't be support